marcelofreire1988/challenge-marcelo/README.md

 The provisioning of these instances was create using **terraform**.

-The automation for install docker and start the swarm cluster with **ansible**.
+The automation for install docker and deploy the application with **ansible**.